 We collect your personal information in a number of ways:

 If you are under 16 please ensure you obtain your parent/guardian’s consent before sending any personal information to any website or ORT.
-We do have activities for those under 16 so we may ask your age.
-Before taking part please ensure you speak to your parent or guardian.
+We do have activities for those under 16 so we may ask your age and parental consent may be required.

-Wherever possible we try to process the personal information we hold about you in the EEA, but as we are an international organisation that is not always possible.
-We may need to transfer your information outside the EEA in order to provide you with a service or information.
-Whenever we transfer information outside the EEA, we ensure that there are security protocols and relevant contract terms in place to protect and secure your personal information.
-This will be done in accordance with the General Data Protection Regulation.
+Wherever possible we try to process the personal information we hold about you in the UK or EEA, but as we are an international organization that is not always possible.
+We may need to transfer your information outside the UK/EEA in order to provide you with a service, activity or information.
+Whenever we transfer information outside the UK/EEA, we ensure that there are security protocols and relevant contract terms in place to protect and secure your personal information.
+This will be undertaken in accordance with the relevant data protection legislation.

-If you would like to change the way you hear from us or no longer wish to receive direct marketing communications from then use the contact form on our ‘Contact Us’ page.
+If you would like to change the way you hear from us or no longer wish to receive direct marketing communications from us then use the contact form on our ‘Contact Us’ page or the unsubscribe option in our newsletter.

 We have a number of lawful reasons that mean we can use your personal information.
 One of these is something called ‘legitimate interests’.
 Broadly speaking Legitimate Interests means we can process your personal information if: